Fakharalimirza/project_touchup/README.md

     ```bash
     firebase apphosting:secrets:set SECRET_NAME
     ```
     The CLI will prompt you to enter the secret value.
 Repeat this for each variable.
-For this project, you will need to set `FIREBASE_CLIENT_EMAIL` and `FIREBASE_PRIVATE_KEY`.
+For this project, you will need to set `FIREBASE_CLIENT_EMAIL` and `ADMIN_PRIVATE_KEY`.

 2.  **Grant access to the secret:** In your `apphosting.yaml` file, you need to grant your backend access to these secrets:
     ```yaml